tedkim97/tedkim97.github.io/_posts/2020-12-27-fibonacci_fde_variations.md

 ```

 # Complications In Translation
-You might be wondering why my implementations look so complicated when they come from a [clean recursion this guy provides](https://www.nayuki.io/page/fast-fibonacci-algorithms).
-After all, the `O(n)` solution has a simple iterative and tail recursive forms.
-Why shouldn't the fast doubling method have one too?
+You might be wondering why my implementations look so complicated and ugly, especially when they come from a [clean recursion this guy provides](https://www.nayuki.io/page/fast-fibonacci-algorithms).
+The `O(n)` algorithm has a simple iterative and tail recursive forms - why shouldn't the fast doubling method have one too?

 ```python
 # Simple Iteration - O(n)